How COVID-19 Is Challenging Company Culture

 During a crisis, people worry; worry for their lives, their work, and their loved ones.
 With all this stress and anxiety prominent, it’s difficult to be productive when your energy is low, or you’re feeling anxious.

 Keeping people in a positive mindset is a challenge for employers when the situation is so unusual.
-As we discussed in a recent blog post, there are many ways you can help your people and culture during these times.
+As I discussed in a recent blog post, there are many ways you can help your people and culture during these times.

 More than 1/3 of employers are facing difficulties with company culture

 The coronavirus pandemic is unlike any crisis we’ve experienced in our lifetime, which means there’s no rule book or guides on how to manage these huge challenges we are all facing.